New Voter ID Requirements

 What should the overseas voter make of this situation, and how can we ensure that our votes are cast, valid, and tabulated?
 State law regarding typically express distinct documentation requirements for each of three voter types, i.e., first-time voters, in-person voters and absentee voters.
 Overseas voters are of course absentee voters, and they comprise two sub-categories: those who have previously registered to vote, and first-time overseas voters.
 A number of states have relaxed documentation requirements for absentee voters who have registered in a previous election.

-Many voters will face the same requirements they faced during the 2012 presidential elections, and for them nothing will change in 2016.
+Many voters will face the same requirements they faced in previous midterm and presidential elections, and for them nothing will change in 2022.
 Others hail from states which have changed or contemplate changing their voting requirements and procedures prior to the next election, so it is imperative that overseas voters review the documentary and administrative requirements which will apply.

 To ensure that no surprises spoil the process of registering and ballot casting, overseas voters should consult the website of the Secretary of State for the state in which they plan to vote.
 Questions not answered on the website can normally be addressed to voting officials in the borough or parish in which they plan to register.
 A state by state overview (updated for 2014) can be found at: www.longdistancevoter.org/voter_identification